WEHI-SODA-Hub/sp_celltype_train/README.md

-# MIBI Train Model Pipeline
+# SODA-Classify-Train-Model Pipeline

-This Nextflow pipeline is a sub-pipeline in the MIBI suite.
-It is used to train an XGBoost model on preprocessed QuPath data.
+This Nextflow pipeline is a sub-pipeline in the SODA-Classify suite for Spatial Proteomics.
+It is used to train an XGBoost model on preprocessed output QuPath data or cell marker measurements in tabular format.
 This README contains WEHI-specific as well as general usage instructions.

 ## Introduction